mcmahon-lab/error_mitigation_vqe/README.md

 If you use this code in your research, please consider citing the following paper:

 >E. Rosenberg, P. Ginsparg, and P.L.
 McMahon.
-Experimental error mitigation using linear rescaling for variational quantum eigensolving with up to 20 qubits. [arXiv:2106.01264](https://arxiv.org/abs/2106.01264) (2021)
+Experimental error mitigation using linear rescaling for variational quantum eigensolving with up to 20 qubits. [_Quantum Science and Technology_ **7**, 015024](https://doi.org/10.1088/2058-9565/ac3b37) (2022)

 If you have any questions or comments about this code, please contact Eliott Rosenberg at enr27--at--cornell--dot--edu.